Moin-27/Restaurant-Orders-Analytics/README.md

 ## ▶️ How to Use
 1. Download the `.pbix` file
-2. Open using Power BI Desktop
+2. Open it using Power BI Desktop
-3. Explore dashboard pages & filters
+3. Explore different dashboard pages
+4. Use filters and navigation buttons for interaction

 ---